Laurie, Founder and Executive Director

-Lucie Russell, Ambassador
+Lucie Russell, Advisor and Ambassador

 Lucie is currently CEO of Street Doctors, a charity teaching lifesaving skills to young people at risk of youth violence across the UK.
 This is facilitated through a movement of young healthcare volunteers who teach emergency first aid to 11-25 year olds, and create safe spaces for them to discuss attitudes to violence.
 Lucie is also a Trustee of Redthread Youth.

 Lucie has an extensive track record of working at the cutting edge of social justice.
 Qualified as both a youth worker and social worker, Lucie began her career in the charity sector as one of the co-founders of the Big Issue and was a driving force in its development from a new venture into an international publishing success story, providing a hand up to many thousands of homeless people.
 Lucie also launched The Big Issue Foundation, the charitable arm of the organisation which provided a range of support services to homeless people across the country.